 The online M.S. in Cybersecurity program is designed for professionals who work full-time and is offered part-time, which allows you to achieve a realistic balance between work, school, and personal responsibilities and gives you the opportunity to fully absorb the information in your coursework.
 To see the curriculum, view our courses page.

-The National Security Agency and the Department of Homeland Security have designated Utica College as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) through the academic year 2024.
+The National Security Agency and the Department of Homeland Security have designated Utica University as a National Center of Academic Excellence in Cyber Defense Education (CAE-CD) through the academic year 2024.

 Our cybersecurity programs have also been recognized for their excellence by the:

 - EC-Council, one of the premier certifying cybersecurity bodies

 Yes, the M.S. in Cybersecurity offers these specializations:

 - Computer Forensics

 - Cyber Policy

 - Data Analytics

 - Electronic Crime